Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 The Southwest area of Bulgaria hosts Pirin National Park on Pirin Mountain, a UNESCO World Heritage site.
 Slightly lower than the Rila Mountain Range, the Pirin Mountains are among the highest mountains in Bulgaria and are not easy to walk for those without enough hiking experience.
 Mount Vihren is the highest peak in Pirin (2914 m), the second highest peak in Bulgaria, and the third in the Balkans.

 Considered one of the best national parks in Bulgaria, the area includes a diverse mountainous terrain with hundreds of different herbs, over a thousand plant varieties, and more than 500 varieties of moss and algae.
-Many of the animals in the park are endangered species.
+Many of the park’s animals are endangered species.

 5. Hiking To Sinanishko Lake